Skip to main content

 Watch the video

-Exporting a balancing journal
+Export a balancing journal

 If you are processing all journals through Active Ledger and not directly in the client accounting file, you will need to export any pending journals back to the accounting source file.
-This can be done by exporting a balancing journal which will 'tag' all pending journal transactions as exported, and create a net balancing journal in the system.
+This can be done by exporting a balancing journal which will 'tag' all pending journal transactions as exported, and create a balancing journal in the system.

 If you do not wish to create a balancing journal, you can simply untick the 'Flag as Pending Export to Client File' checkbox.
 This will ensure your journals continue to impact your trial balance figures and do not get pushed back to the client's file.